Event Neural Networks: Event Networks

 \subsection{Network Initialization}

-The update rules in \autoref{sec:building_event_neurons} define how to update the neuron state variables, but they do not specify those variables’ initial values.
+The equations in \autoref{sec:building_event_neurons} define how to update the neuron state variables, but they do not specify those variables’ initial values.
 Consider a simple initialization strategy where $a = 0$ and $d = 0$ for all neurons.
 Since the activation function $f$ is nonlinear, the value of the state variable $b = f(a)$ may be nonzero.
-In general, this nonzero $b$ translates to a nonzero value of $a$ in the next layer.
-However, we initialized $a = 0$ for all neurons, which creates an inconsistency.
+This nonzero $b$ usually translates to a nonzero value of $a$ in the next layer.
+However, we initialized $a = 0$ for all neurons.
+We have an inconsistency.

 To address this problem, we define the notion of \emph{internal consistency}.
 Consider a neuron with state variables $a$, $d$, and $b$.
 Let $\bm{b}_\text{in}$ and $\bm{d}_\text{in}$ be vectors containing the states of the neurons in the previous layer.
 We say that a network is in an internally consistent state if, for all neurons,